grgskrgnns/garment-app/README.md

 to build a (single page) website that I can search for a garment (e.g. black hat) and it should display the garments that match the search criteria.

-- Design an infrastructure architecture diagram that can be used to scale the website to thousands of searches per second
-Submission Requirements:

 ## General Design

 The technologies used are ReactJS for the frontend and Python for the backend.